TomSeestern/SouDest/README.md

 > SouDest is a all in one Travel Companion to book any Mobility Gadget from E-Scooters to private Planes.

  This is the Mobile application MVP.
+It took ~30h of work.
+It was made for the Class ["Mobile Applications" at RWU](https://www.rwu.de/studieren/studiengaenge/angewandte-informatik)

 ### Original Designs
 First Iteration of the Design: